riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 Exceptions are handled when the instruction at the *commit head* is excepting.
 The pipeline is then flushed and the ROB emptied.
 The rename map tables must be reset to represent the true, non-speculative *committed* state.
-The front-end is then directed to the appropriate PC.
+The Front-end is then directed to the appropriate PC.
 If it is an architectural exception, the excepting instruction’s PC (referred to as the *exception vector*) is sent to the Control/Status Register file.
 If it is a micro-architectural exception (e.g., a